Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Pediatric surgeon.
 A doctor who does surgery on children.

 Anesthesiologist.
-A doctor who uses medication to help your child sleep through procedures.
+A doctor who uses medicine to help your child sleep through procedures.

 Physical therapist and occupational therapist.
 These are specialists who help improve strength and motor skills.
 They can help people relearn daily tasks.

 Pharmacist.
-A specialist trained to prepare and dispense medication.
+A specialist trained to prepare and give out medicine.

 Specialists will help care for your child.
 The ones you will work with will depend on the type of cancer your child has.
 Each of these doctors focuses on a different body part or system: